Durss/Twitchat/README.md

 - [x] Create/Delete predictions
 - [x] Emote selector
 - [x] BTTV emotes supported
-- [x] Message autocomplete nickname via "@", emotes via ":" or both via TAB key
+- [x] Message autocomplete nickname via "@", emotes via ":", commands via "/" or all via TAB key
-- [x] Autocomplete commands
-- [x] Allow to search on all messages
+- [x] Allow to search on all messages via command `/search`
 - [x] Split view in half with chat on left and notifications/activity feed, new viewers, etc.. on the right
-- [x] Filter only specific commands
+- [x] Filter out only specific commands
-- [x] See viewers count
+- [x] See live viewers count
-- [x] Keep or hide deleted messages
+- [x] Keep or remove deleted messages
-- [x] See all my followings that are live
+- [x] See all my followings that are live to raid them easily
 <br>

 - [ ] Expose an API to control some stuff remotely(?)